money-on-chain/stable-protocol-automator-v2/README.md

 ### Currents tasks

- 1. Contract calculate EMA
+ 1. Contract calculate EMA if it's the time
- 2. Contract run settlement
+ 2. Contract run settlement if it's the time
- 3. Pay TC Holders Interest
+ 3. Pay TC Holders Interest if it's the time
  4. Oracle Compute: Check expiration of price in Oracle.
- 5. Commission Splitter
+ 5. Run Commission Splitter if need it

 ### Usage